Finding the Sunshine in Death and Taxes

 The topic of death and taxes is something most people prefer to avoid altogether, but through her estate planning practice, Ashley L. Case tries to make the discussion as pleasant and productive as possible.
 Client education is perhaps the most crucial attribute of Ashley’s approach.
 The legal procedures associated with estate planning, tax, probate, and trust administration are complex, and Ashley seeks to help her clients thoroughly understand their documents and legal rights.
 On occasion, she can even be funny.

 During law school, Ashley worked in the estate settlement department at Bank of America, which allowed her to view the “other side” of the estate planning process during administration – in other words, how a Trustee interprets and administers an estate plan at a person’s death.
-The experience has greatly influenced her practice and helped her to appreciate the close attention to detail estate planning documents demand.
-Before joining Tiffany & Bosco, Ashley owned a successful law practice, which she grew by providing excellent work and superior customer service to each of her clients.
-The move to Tiffany & Bosco allowed her to expand the benefits she has offered her clients over the years through the backing of a full-service law firm with highly qualified attorneys equally passionate about providing exceptional service.
+The experience has greatly influenced her practice and helped her appreciate the close attention to detail estate planning documents demand.
+Before joining Tiffany & Bosco, Ashley owned a

+Ashley is a Board-Certified Specialist in Estate and Trust law, a designation issued by the State Bar of Arizona to attorneys who have demonstrated an understanding and advanced knowledge of complex issues from federal and state gift and generation-skipping tax to probate administration.
 Ashley earned her undergraduate degree from Arizona State University (and is an obnoxiously enthusiastic Sun Devil fan).
-She graduated with her Juris Doctor from Chapman University School of Law, and she earned her LL.M. in Taxation from Boston University School of Law with a concentration on estate planning.
+She graduated with her Juris Doctor from Chapman University School of Law and earned her LL.M. in Taxation from Boston University School of Law with a concentration on estate planning.
 She was also a finalist in the LL.M.
 Division of the American Bar Association Tax Law Challenge competition.
 Ashley is licensed to practice law in Arizona and before the United States Tax Court and is a State Bar of Arizona Probate and Trust Section member.
-She is also a member of the Maricopa County Bar Association Estate Planning, Probate, and Trust Section, where she currently serves as Chair of the section’s Board of Directors and a member of the Central Arizona Estate Planning Council.
-Ashley has received an AV-Rating by Martindale-Hubbell, a rating given to attorneys whose peers rank them at the highest level of professional excellence for their legal expertise, communication skills, and ethical standards.
+In addition, she is certified as an Accredited Estate Planner® (AEP®) by the National Association of Estate Planners & Councils (NAEPC).

 Ashley works with her husband, Darren Case, also a tax and estate planning attorney at Tiffany & Bosco.
 They have three children and three dogs.
 In her free time, Ashley is a passionate adventure seeker.
-Besides taking on wild activities such as bungee jumping, skydiving, and dogsledding, she loves to hike big mountains.
+Besides taking on wild activities such as bungee jumping, ice climbing, skydiving, and dogsledding, she loves to hike big mountains.
 She is an aspiring state “high